 The Massachusetts Board of Higher Education also allows students with a specific diagnosis of a learning disorder that affects the ability to learn a foreign language to substitute two college preparatory units in humanities or social sciences for the foreign language requirement.

-Please see the Undergraduate Admissions Standards for the Massachusetts State University System and the University of Massachusetts, Reference Guide, July 2016, p.11.
+Please see the Undergraduate Admissions Standards for the Massachusetts State University System and the University of Massachusetts, Reference Guide, 2019, p.8.
 Available through the Massachusetts Department of Higher Education, Admissions Standards web page.

 HOW WE DEFINE LEARNING DISABILITIES